Home Instruct Concerts Recordings Contact Gallery

 Toss Harris

-Resident Composer for Three Rivers Flute Masterclass 2008: Todd Harris
+Resident Composer for the Tracy Harris Flute Master Class: Todd Harris

 (Click on this link for samples of Dr. Harris's recent musical and literary work.)